BenjaminPlanterose/UMtools/README.md

 | Type-I Red    | Red (addressB)    |  Red (addressA)   |

 To convert nBeads from probes to CpGs, a criteria for type-I probes is required.
-In beads_GR_to_UM, we select the smallest number of beadsbetween addressA and addressB to represent a CpG targetted by type-I probe pairs.
+In beads_GR_to_UM, we select the smallest number of beads between addressA and addressB to represent a CpG targetted by type-I probe pairs.

 ```r
 nBeads_cg = beads_GR_to_UM(nBeads, rgSet)
 ```

-Finally, to compute a matrix of raw beta-values, one can simply compute:
+Finally, to obtain a matrix of raw beta-values, one can simply compute:

 ```r
 beta_value = M_U$M/(M_U$M + M_U$U + 100)
 ```

 However, raw beta-values should be avoided for further analysis as these display strong within and between array batch effects, especially on large datasets.
 Normalisation techniques are thus required, for which a wide variety of R-packages can be deployed.
 Here, we name the most popular: minfi,  wateRmelon, ENmix, lumi, methylumi, ChAMP, meffil, preprocessCore and EWAStools.
-UMtools however does not focus on analysis of the methylation values, bur rather on the U/M intensity signals directly.
+Unlike the names R-packages, UMtools does not focus on the analysis of the methylation values, but rather on the U/M intensity signals directly.

 To clean up the workspace, we can perform:
 ```r